 The Colombia itinerary below gets even more comprehensive if you add the extra destinations for those who have more time and money to spend.
 So it can either serve as a Colombia itinerary for 2 weeks and if you add the extra stops, this backpacking itinerary expands to a Colombia itinerary for 3 weeks.

-Start off your Colombian backpacking route with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast of Cartagena.
+Start off your Colombian Holiday with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast on one the the beaches of Cartagena.

 Take a stroll around the old town with its ancient city walls, visit the Castillo de San Felipe and dance till your feet hurt in one of the many vibrant salsa bars.